bterwijn/memory_graph/README.md

 and the result is: 1 x 2 x 3 x 4 = 24

 ## Binary ##
-A more interesting recursive example is function `binary()` that converts an integer to binary representation.
+A more interesting recursive example is function `binary()` that converts a decimal integer to binary representation.
 ```python
 import memory_graph as mg
 mg.config.type_to_vertical[list] = False  # horizontal lists